-Slow transport synchronization is equivalent to Einstein synchronization in inertial system where the dipole light source is at rest $^{(3)}$.
-In other words, suppose we have two sets of synchronized clocks spaced along the $x$ axis.
+Slow transport synchronization is equivalent to Einstein's synchronization in an inertial system where the dipole light source is at rest. \footnote{Many textbook authors still attribute a reality status to the one-way speed of light.
+To quote Hrasko \cite{HA}: "It is sometimes claimed that Einstein's synchronization of distant clocks $A$ and $B$ is circular. ...
+This argument, however, is fallacious.
+It is true that a one-way measurement of light velocity can be performed only if clocks at the endpoints are correctly synchronized.
+However, since they need not show the correct coordinate time, they can be synchronized without light signals by transporting them symmetrically from a common site. ...
+As we see, the described thought experiment is capable of proving the constancy of the speed of light if it is true or disproving it if it is false.
+It therefore provides a solid logical foundation for Einstein's synchronization prescription."
+This reasoning, however, is incorrect.
+Slow clock transport synchronization is equivalent to Einstein's synchronization only in an inertial system where the light source is at rest.} In other words, suppose we have two sets of synchronized clocks spaced along the $x$-axis.
 Suppose that one set of clocks is synchronized by using the slow clock transport procedure and the other by light signals.